EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 Here is the code for the Bosch BME280 environmental sensor.
 The only input needed is the Arduino pin controlling power on/off; the i2cAddressHex is optional as is the number of readings to average.
-Keep in mind that the I2C address (0x76) of the BME280 matches those of some configurations of the MS5803, MS5837, BMP388, and BMP390 sensors; when using those sensors together, make sure they are set to different addresses.
+Keep in mind that the I2C address (0x76) of the BME280 matches that of some configurations of the MS5803, MS5837, BMP388, and BMP390 sensors; when using those sensors together, make sure they are set to different addresses.

 @see @ref sensor_bme280